 Niue tourist visa

-Niue tourist visa is free for Macanese citizens.
-The maximum duration of stay is 1 month.
+Niue tourist visa is free for Bosnian and Herzegovinian citizens.
 You can also find useful tips from fellow travellers.

-How to apply Niue tourist visa from Macau
+How to apply for Niue tourist visa from Bosnia and Herzegovina

-Step 1 : Macanese citizens can arrive at Niue without a visa.
+Step 1 : Bosnian and Herzegovinian citizens can arrive at Niue without a visa.

-Step 2 : After arriving, Macanese citizens can go to Niue immigration counter.
+Step 2 : After arriving, Bosnian and Herzegovinian citizens can go to Niue immigration counter.

-Step 3 : Show travel document like Original Passport or Travel document of Macau.
+Step 3 : Show travel document like Original Passport or Travel document of Bosnia and Herzegovina.

 Step 4 : Once you get entry stamp, you can enter Niue and stay for the duration on your stamping.

-Original Passport or Travel document of Macau with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.
+Original Passport or Travel document of Bosnia and Herzegovina with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

-Travel itinerary (travel reservation to and from Macau in your name, not a ticket) Embassy recommends not to purchase hotel and flight tickets until visa is approved.
+Travel itinerary (travel reservation to and from Bosnia and Herzegovina in your name, not a ticket) Embassy recommends not to purchase hotel and flight tickets until visa is approved.
 So don’t risk your money, time and effort by buying actual tickets.
 Get best hotel and flight itinerary within minutes for any country visa.

 Proof of Funds